Community Cats Program

 Washoe County and Carson City are home to tens of thousands of feral cats, most living in colonies.
 The NHS Trap, Neuter, Return (TNR) Program helps to create awareness about living harmoniously with feral cats and the benefits of TNR – the only effective and humane way to manage feral and outdoor cat populations – as well as facilitating TNR itself.

-In 2018 alone, NHS helped over 2000 cat in Washoe County and Carson City by getting them spayed/neutered, vaccinating them, and giving them any other medical care they might need.
-Without resources such as our TNR Program, it is unlikely that most of these cats would ever receive care, and in many communities across the US they would have instead been put to death the moment they entered the shelter.
+In 2018 alone, NHS helped over 2000 cats in Washoe County and Carson City by getting them spayed/neutered, vaccinating them, and giving them any other medical care they might need.
+Without resources like our TNR Program, it is unlikely that these cats would receive care, and in many communities across the US they would have instead been put to death the moment they entered the shelter.

 Found a litter of orphaned kittens?
 Here is what to do.